vari-bbc/Biscuit_Snakemake_Workflow/README.md

   + Reference genome
   + Biscuit index
   + Biscuit QC assets (https://github.com/huishenlab/biscuit/releases/latest)
-  + Environmental modules (If modules are not available, snakemake gives a warning but will run successfully *as long as the required executables are in the path*)
   + Toggle optional workflow components
   + Set other run parameters in `config/config.yaml`
   + Turn on optional rules in `config/config.yaml` (change from False to True)
+  + If you are using environmental modules on your system, you can set the locations in the corresponding location.
+By default, the pipeline will use `conda`/`mamba` to download the required packages.
+Note, if using the modules and a module is not available, snakemake gives a warning but will run successfully *as long as the required executables are in the path*.

-+ Then submit the rest workflow to an HPC using something similar to bin/run_snakemake_workflow.sh (e.g., `qsub -q [queue_name] bin/run_snakemake_workflow.sh`)
++ Then submit the rest workflow to an HPC using something similar to `bin/run_snakemake_workflow.sh` (e.g., `qsub -q [queue_name] bin/run_snakemake_workflow.sh`). `bin/run_snakemake_workflow.sh` works for a PBS/Torque queue system, but will need to be modifed to work with a Slurm or other system.

 # After the workflow

-+ The output files in `analysis/pileup/` may be imported into a `BSseq` object using `bicuiteer::readBiscuit()`.
++ The output files in `config['output_directory']/analysis/pileup/` may be imported into a `BSseq` object using `bicuiteer::readBiscuit()`.
-+ `analysis/multiqc/multiqc_report.html` contains the methylation-specific BISCUIT QC modules (https://huishenlab.github.io/biscuit/docs/alignment/QC.html)
++ `config['output_directory']/analysis/multiqc/multiqc_report.html` contains the methylation-specific BISCUIT QC modules (https://huishenlab.github.io/biscuit/docs/alignment/QC.html)

 # Test dataset